meesvandongen/just-one-cf/docs/game-design.md

 2. **Set Start**: Host initiates a set, first word is selected and shown to all players except the guesser
 3. **Round Play**:
    - **Clue Writing**: Non-guessing players submit one-word clues, host can pass word if needed
-   - **Clue Review**: System eliminates duplicate clues and shows remaining clues
+   - **Automatic Filtering**: System eliminates identical duplicate clues
+   - **Manual Review**: A selected player reviews all clues and marks invalid ones
+   - **Clue Reveal**: The guesser sees all remaining valid clues after filtering
-   - **Guessing**: The guesser sees the unique clues and makes their guess, or passes
+   - **Guessing**: The guesser makes their guess or passes
    - **Round End**: Success/failure is displayed, set score updated
 4. **Next Round**: New guesser is selected and the cycle continues with a new word
 5. **Set Completion**: When target words are reached (or host ends set), final results are shown